- Account (FIRM purposes only)

 - Notice Codes

-- You can view an explanation of the adjustments made to your California Personal Income Tax Return by clicking on the CODE that matches the CODE on your notice.
+- You can view an explanation of the adjustments made to your California Personal Income Tax Return by entering the CODE that matches the CODE on your notice.

 - Offer in Compromise (OIC)